gostonefire/filehashmap/README.md

 Returned data is:
   * err - An error of type crt.MapFileFull if no available buckets were found (N/A for crt.OpenChaining) or a standard Go error if something else went wrong.
+    For the Quadratic Probing there is also a built-in failsafe that could (but should not) throw an error of type crt.ProbingAlgorithm

 ```
 keyA := []byte{0, 1, 2, 3, 4, 5, 6, 7}